 In 1995 i specify a control architecture and hardware of the MORIA robot and the ARIADNE service robots Marvin, Odysseus and Thor .
 This includes path and action planning and navigation behaviors.
 The navigation behavior of the MORIA robot which is based on recurrent fuzzy systems was prized with the intelligence award at the FUZZ/IEEE 1995 in Yokohama, Japan.
 Today we use ROS to control our robots.

-This mainly includes fuzzy logic / control and genetic algorithm.
-I want to combine fuzzy logic controller and genetic algorithm for the automatic design of robot control behaviors (Evolutionary Robotics) or the combination of different behaviors.
+This mainly includes fuzzy logic / control and genetic algorithm but also standard machine learning, neural networks and deep learning.
+I combine fuzzy logic controller and genetic algorithm for the automatic design of robot control behaviors (Evolutionary Robotics) or the combination of different behaviors.
 I am also interested in theoretical questions e.g. the difference between fuzzy logic and probabilistic approaches, Simulated Annealing and genetic algorithms etc..

 This general topic influences the robot architecture and especially the design and implementation of algorithms (e.g. for navigation, planing, World modeling, sensor evaluation and fusion ...).
 Real-time control includes also real-time communication.
 To achieve this, the ARIADNE robots had one main PC and two Microcontrollers which share several informations.
 I like the modified linux kernel RT-linux and ROS to achieve real-time capabilities.
 The servos from the 3D scanner are controlled by RT-linux